DavidDock/works-of-wes-anderson/TESTING.md

 The validation was completed on all the javascript written for this website.
 Only the relevant javascript needed is linked to the template that needs it.
 I wanted to try new learning in this project by using JQuery when I could but vanilla javascript was used too when needed.
 These functions work well but I am aware that the script could possibly be streamlined, this can be looked at at a future date.
 The warnings given are referencing an undefined variable "bootstrap", which is an external libary used.
-See the results and manual testing below.
+See the results functionality and manual testing below.

 ### base.js

 This comprises of two functions:

 * The first being to timeout the messages.
-I have manually tested this on all messages and it works well.
+I have manually tested this on all messages and it gives the required timeout result.
 * The second function was made to add style to the bootstrap hamburger menu and change the hamburger to an envelope to open and close on click.
-I have manually tested this many times and it works well.
+Manually tested by pressing navbar toggle button and getting the required result.

 <details><summary>Validator</summary>